AdamMHayes/AADRoles-OnPrem/ImplementationGuide.md

   - Type: String
   - Value *The value of the access key you copied above from the storage account*
   - Encrypted **YES** \- This should be considered sensitive and encrypted
+### Run As Account Name
+1. Select Account Settings > Run as accounts
+2. Select the Azure Run As Account
+3. Copy the *Display Name* and save for future use
+### Add Scripts
+1. Select Process Automation > Runbooks
+2. Select \+ Create a runbook
+  - Name: GroupMemberSync-Add
+  - Runbook Type: PowerShell
+  - Description: Your discretion
+3. Paste the contents of GroupMemberSync-Add.ps1 from this Git into the body
+4. Review the connection strings for the body to ensure that Connect-AzureAD and Connect-AzAccount are set to the correct Azure envrionment.
+5. Select Save and Publish when you are done
+6. Select \+ Create a runbook
+  - Name: GroupMemberSync-Remove
+  - Runbook Type: PowerShell
+  - Description: Your discretion
+7. Paste the contents of GroupMemberSync-Add.ps1 from this Git into the body
+8. Review the connection strings for the body to ensure that Connect-AzureAD and Connect-AzAccount are set to the correct Azure envrionment.
+9. Select Save and Publish when you are done

 ## Azure AD Groups to be used for RBAC
 These steps will need to be repeated for each group you plan on assigning to Azure AD Roles